-Men had to live in bleak unsanitary conditions for weeks and months, were they were plagued with bouts of fever, typhoid, and trench foot.
+Men had to live in bleak unsanitary conditions for weeks and months, where they were plagued with bouts of fever, typhoid, and trench foot.
 The trenches of the Western Front went through Belgium and northern France and were one long windy hole of damp, dreary conditions.
-During rainy months the trenches would become cesspools of bacteria due to all the stagnat water that would collect from the runoff.
-Morale in such conditions were low, and during winter months, the war became a miserable slog, where side waiting for the enemy in long drawn out periods known as trench warfare.
+During rainy months the trenches would become cesspools of bacteria due to all the stagnant water that would collect from the runoff.
+Morale in such conditions was low, and during winter months, the war became a miserable slog, where both sides waited for the enemy in long drawn-out periods known as trench warfare.

 The soldiers were faced with many health risks, including respiratory infections such as pneumonia or bronchitis, dysentery, fever, and trench foot.

 Investigating the Causes of Trench foot in World War 1